-Some of your applications are not well working in Ubuntu 21.04?
+Some of your applications are not well working in Ubuntu 21.04 and Ubuntu 21.10?
 Try to switch back Xorg session.

 Wayland is a communication protocol that specifies the communication between a display server and its clients.
 It aims to replace the X Window System with a modern, secure simpler windowing system in Linux.

-While Fedora defaults to Wayland for a long period of time, this is the second time (first in Ubuntu 17.10) Ubuntu using Wayland as default session.
+While Fedora defaults to Wayland for a long period of time, Ubuntu finally (first in Ubuntu 17.10) switched to Wayland as default session since Ubuntu 21.04.
 However, there are still many problems running with the display server.

-Before waiting the apps to update with Wayland support, switch back to Xorg could be a good idea and here’s how.
+Before waiting the apps to update with Wayland support, switch back to Xorg could be a good idea.
+And here’s how to do the trick either from Login Screen, or by editing the configuration file.

 How to Tell If I’m running on Wayland or Xorg: